Promoting a Positive Employment Culture (PPEC)

 Supporting people with severe mental illness and psychosis into employment

-At South London and Maudsley NHS trust , we believe that everyone deserves the opportunity to find and succeed in meaningful employment.
+At South London and Maudsley NHS trust, we believe that everyone deserves the opportunity to find and succeed in meaningful employment.
 This project aims to make that a reality for people living with severe mental illness or psychosis.
 In partnership with Maudsley Learning, we are developing virtual reality (VR) training programmes for clinicians, including doctors, nurses and care coordinators, to enhance how employment support is provided for service users.
-To make this training realistic and effective, we are inviting service users to share their experiences and insights.
-Your input will help shape authentic training scenarios, ensuring staff gain a deeper understanding of real challenges and deliver more person-centred support.
+To make this training realistic and effective, we are inviting service users and SLaM staff to share their experiences and insights.
+Your input will help shape authentic training scenarios, ensuring we gain a deeper understanding of real challenges and deliver more person centred support.

 About the Project

-This project is delivered by South London and Maudsley NHS Foundation Trust (SLaM) and supported by Individual Placement and Support (IPS) Team Leads, Borough Directors and Clinical Leads across all four SLaM boroughs.
+This project is delivered by South London and Maudsley NHS Foundation Trust and supported by Individual Placement and Support Team Leads, Borough Directors and Clinical Leads across all four SLaM boroughs.

 Project Goals